Andre the Giant Has a Posse: History

-In the documentary "Exit Through the Gift Shop", directed by Banksy, Fairey can be seen on the streets of Los Angeles in around 2002 putting up sticker art that is very similar in design to the very first Andre the Giant has a Posse stickers that were created.
+In the documentary Exit Through the Gift Shop, directed by Banksy, Fairey can be seen on the streets of Los Angeles in around 2002 putting up sticker art that is very similar in design to the very first Andre the Giant has a Posse stickers that were created.
 He is also seen putting up the new OBEY giant image on paste ups including one paste up that is roughly 4 metres by 4 metres in size.
-At around the same time in 2002 he is also filmed inside a Kinko's on Vine Street in LA creating paste up images of Andre the Giant, alongside Amanda Fairey who is also Shephard's wife.
-Fairey is also seen on a second occasion inside a building where he is working on images that include the new OBEY giant image inside of a star and the star is then placed on top of a second image.
+At around the same time in 2002 he is also filmed inside a Kinko's on Vine Street in LA creating large paste up images of Andre the Giant, alongside Amanda Fairey who is also Shephard's wife.
+Fairey is also seen on a second occasion inside a building where he is working on a variation of the OBEY giant image where the image is placed inside a star.

-In 2017 a new documentary Obey Giant was created that is based on the life of Shepard Fairey.
+In 2017 a documentary based on the life of Shepard Fairey was titled Obey Giant.